 o 97% had not voted in a Primary Election.

 o 47% of them were between the ages of 18 and 34

-In 2020, SUA will be expanding to 13 Suburban and Urban Counties (Harris, Dallas, Bexar, Tarrant, Travis, Brazoria, Montgomery, Ft.
-Bend, Galveston, Bell, Hays, Denton, Collin) in Texas, reaching out to 496,900 potential voters.
+In 2020, SUA is expanding to 13 Suburban and Urban Counties (Harris, Dallas, Bexar, Tarrant, Travis, Brazoria, Montgomery, Ft.
+Bend, Galveston, Bell, Hays, Denton, Collin) in Texas, reaching out to over half a million women voters.